AndrewKeymolen/Manageable/README.md

 # Manageable

 Manageable is a Carrd style landing page for my Luxembourgish company Manageable.
-Its actually of fork of one of my previous projects : the page I made for the artist [dronefactory](https://www.instagram.com/dronefactoryart/).
+Its actually a "fork" of one of my previous projects : the page I made for the artist [dronefactory](https://www.instagram.com/dronefactoryart/).
 I used an existing Bootstrap-ready HTML theme that I heavily modified.
 This is a HTML/CSS project but some Javascript was involved.

 ## Installation